Quick Answer

 Stabilization is the SEC's tightly controlled exception to the general prohibition on price manipulation.
 Together with the greenshoe, it is the entire toolkit underwriters have for post-pricing price support.

-A stabilizing bid is a bid (or purchase) made for the purpose of pegging, fixing, or maintaining the price of a security during a public offering.
+A stabilizing bid is a bid (or purchase) made for the purpose of pegging, fixing, or maintaining the price of a security during a public offering, and only to prevent or retard a decline in that price.
+Regulation M does not permit stabilizing to push the price up.

-- Price ceiling: A stabilizing bid must NOT exceed the offering price
+- Price ceiling: A stabilizing bid must not exceed the lower of the offering price or the applicable stabilizing price in the principal market

 - One-bid-at-a-time limit: Only one stabilizing bid at a time in the principal market